G-Wagen Coil Springs / Suspension Kit by THOR Motorworks

 - Color: OME=black, THOR=Mercedes Racing Silver

 - Stance: OME, like the THOR Springs, tend to lift the rear higher than the front, particularly when no gear or equipment is there to weigh it down.
 THOR springs have a variable spring rate, so they generally keep the front and rear ends of the vehicle level whether weighed down or not (with the exception of vehicles that are fully-loaded with overland equipment).

 - Stiffness: OME springs are most appropriate for vehicles that are regularly and fully loaded with overland gear and such.
 For most, they may not be the best choice for daily driving because they offer a very stiff ride.
 THOR springs are a better choice for vehicles that are not regularly and fully weighed down with gear.
 THOR springs give a noticeably softer ride than the OME springs The variable rate on THOR rear springs, however, makes them a competitive option for carrying overland gear as well even though OME springs are better for the purpose of carrying heavy gear.

-- Lift: OME=approximately 50mm; THOR=approximately 70mm at front and 50mm at rear.
-We found 70mm to be a safe upper lift limit that maintains stability.
+- Lift: OME=approximately 50mm; THOR=approximately 70mm at the front and 50mm at the rear.

 SEE LARGER IMAGE of THESE GRAPHS in PHOTOS